Quantum Entanglement of Circular Strings as a Probe for Topologically Charged Spacetimes: Canonical quantization in squeezing formalism

 where no summation over the repeated polarization index $\mathtt{i}$ is implied.
 A completely analogous construction applies to $\hat{a}_{\pm n}^{(\mathtt{i})\dagger}(\tau)$, following the same formalism as in~\eqref{ConstruCreationOpeAnyTau}.
 By repeatedly applying the commutator expansion formula $\text{e}^{\hat{B}}\hat{A}\text{e}^{-\hat{B}}=\hat{A}+[\hat{B},\hat{A}]+\frac{1}{2!}[\hat{B},[\hat{B},\hat{A}]]+\dots$, one eventually obtains By matching the expressions in \eqref{CreationOpeAnyTauSqueeze}--\eqref{AnnihiOpeAnyTauSqueeze} with those derived from the linear canonical transformation~\eqref{LinearCanonical}, we arrive at

 An identical set of expressions is obtained for the case of fluctuations in the angular polarization sector, upon making the replacement $\mathcal{R}_n \to \vartheta_{n}$.
 Given the initial conditions in \eqref{InitialConditionModes}, it follows straightforwardly that $\gamma_{n}^{(\mathtt{i})}(\tau_{0})=\varpi_{n}^{(\mathtt{i})}(\tau_{0})=\varphi_{n}^{(\mathtt{i})}(\tau_{0})=0$.
 After numerically solving the equations of motion~\eqref{EOMsRadial}-\eqref{EOMsAngular} and subsequently substituting the corresponding solutions into the squeezing parameters, in particular the amplitude $\gamma_{n}^{(\mathtt{i})}(\tau)$ as given in~\eqref{SqueeAmpliToModeFunc}, we obtain the results shown in Fig.~\ref{SqueezAmplitudeForGMWH}.
+The accuracy of the numerical solutions is monitored using the normalization conditions in \eqref{WronskianMode}.
 In generating Fig.~\ref{SqueezAmplitudeForGMWH}, we choose the parameter $L_0$ appropriately such that $r_{0}=L_{0}\kappa\eta$ is held fixed for different values of $\eta$ in the wormhole case $c_1=-1$.
 Physically, this corresponds to comparing wormhole configurations with different $\eta$ while keeping the throat radius the same.
 Note that, in the monopole wormhole case with $c_1=-1$, the solution reduces to the Ellis–Bronnikov wormhole~\cite{Ellis:1973yv,Bronnikov:1973fh} in the limit $\eta \to 0$.

 As illustrated in Fig.~\ref{SqueezAmplitudeForGMWH}, a comparison with the Ellis–Bronnikov case (represented by the solid curves) shows that the presence of the monopole, characterized by the parameter $\eta$, leads to a significant suppression of the amplitudes of the quantum states excited by quantum fluctuations (as indicated by the dashed curves).
 This suppression can be attributed to the $\eta$-dependent deformation of the background geometry, which modifies the effective mode evolution and consequently reduces the efficiency of particle production.
 We also note that, due to the signature of the spacetime metric, the parameter $\eta$ is constrained to satisfy $\eta<1/\kappa$.
 Within this allowed range, $\eta$ thus effectively acts as a suppressing parameter for the strength of quantum fluctuations in the monopole wormhole configuration.
 In contrast, for the pure monopole case with $c_1=+1$, the corresponding amplitudes of the quantum states do not exhibit a significant dependence on $\eta$.
 This qualitative difference between the two backgrounds may hint at a deeper connection, possibly related to the ER=EPR conjecture \cite{Maldacena:2013xja,Susskind:2014yaa}.
 Motivated by this observation, in the following we focus on the entanglement entropy associated with these quantum fluctuations, with particular emphasis on its dependence on $\eta$ in the global monopole and monopole wormhole backgrounds.